Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-workbench.md

 ## Requirements

-Databases hosted on Scalingo are not by default directly available on the Internet.
+Scalingo for MySQL® databases are not by default directly available on the Internet.
 To access it, a solution is to setup an [encrypted tunnel]({% post_url platform/databases/2000-01-01-access %}).

-MySQL Workbench lets you configure this tunnel.
-We will guide through the steps to configure the connection to a Scalingo hosted MySQL through an encrypted tunnel.
+MySQL® Workbench lets you configure this tunnel.
+We will guide through the steps to configure the connection to a Scalingo for MySQL® addon through an encrypted tunnel.

-## Configuration of MySQL
+## Database Configuration

 ### Authentication